 Part 2, Chapter 16 Every new chapter of my book is released right after it’s being completed, so the reader doesn’t have to wait for the whole part to be finished to get access to new material.
 Table of content This chapter explains how enterprise caching works, from database internal buffers, to application-level caching, and the second-level cache offered by Hibernate.

-Introduction Whenever you are using a data access framework that auto-generates statements on your behalf, it is mandatory to log all statements to ensure their effectiveness, as well as to assert the possible performance implications.
+Introduction In this article, I’m going to show you the best way to log SQL statements when using either JDBC, JPA, or Hibernate.
+Whenever you are using a data access framework that auto-generates statements on your behalf, it is mandatory to log all statements to ensure their effectiveness, as well as to assert the possible performance implications.